‘If not now, when?’: Black women seize political spotlight | Federal News Network

 “That is the reality of being a Black mother in this country,” she said.

-Although they make up about 7.5% of the electorate, less than 2% of statewide elected executive offices were held by Black women as of November 2019.
-They account for less than 5% of officeholders elected to statewide executive offices, Congress, and state legislatures, according to the Higher Heights survey.

-And in Cobb County, Charisse Davis gets messages after school board meetings : “People like you are the problem,” one said.
+She gets messages after school board meetings: “People like you are the problem,” one said.
 “She’s a racist,” a man wrote.
 Another described her as “defiant,” and said he had his son watch school board meetings “to see how he shouldn’t behave.”

 She hears: You don’t belong there.